JasherIO/jasher.io/src/data/blog/2018-08-01-roster-shuffle-in-effect.md

   - Content Update
   - Rocket Street
 ---
-Rosters for RLCS locked Monday night, so players and organizations announced their official squads for the upcoming season.
-As is tradition, a majority of the squads saw changes to their roster.
+Teams and organizations announced their official squads for the upcoming season as rosters for RLCS locked Monday night.
+As is tradition before a season of RLCS, a majority of the squads saw changes to their roster.

 **Europe**